SkretasLab/ProteoSeeker/README.md

                                   should be present in the output folder provided by the user.

----------Processes performed up to--------- -utd/--up-to-databases         True/False -Opt: False- The pipeline ends after creating the
+---------Processes performed up to--------- -uts/--up-to-sra               True/False -Opt: False- The pipeline ends after downloading
+                                  and processing the sample corresponding to the SRA code.

+   -utd/--up-to-databases         True/False -Opt: False- The pipeline ends after creating the
                                   seek and taxonomy profile databases and the seek and taxonomy filtered protein databases are created.